8 Home Remedies for Getting Water Out of Your Ears

 - Put the salt in a cotton towel.

-- Lay down and put the cloth over your ear for at least five minutes.
+- Then, lay down and put the cloth over your ear for at least five minutes.
 Repeat as necessary.

 6. A little garlic in your ear